My mother jerked me off the couch, slung me to the middle of the den, and yelled, “Look at me!”

 “All right,” my father said, his head down, too.
 “She won't.”

-The author is a scholar and poet who publishes regularly about trauma and violence against women.
+The author is a poet and scholar who publishes regularly about trauma and violence against women.
 She remains anonymous here out of respect for her family.